 Valtteri Filppula and J.T.
 Brown also scored for the Lightning.

 Ottawa got a goal from Cody Ceci.

-Hedman gave the Lightning a 1-0 lead from just above the right circle during a power play with 4:18 left in the first.
+Kucherov opened the scoring from the slot off a pass from Steven Stamkos during a 5-on-3 power play with 7.5 seconds left in the first.

 ''I thought we built off of that,'' Bishop said. ''Had a good second and even better third.''

 The two-man advantage came after both Chris Wideman and Mark Borowiecki were given minor penalties with 1:16 left in the first.
 Wideman was called for interference and Borowiecki for holding.

 Kucherov made it 3-0 on a rebound of his own shot at 8:33 of the third.